Tips for Landlords: How to Rent Property in Chicago Without Getting Sued

 9. Call the Lawyer at the First Missed Rent, Not the Third

 The landlords who pay me the least call me the earliest.
 A correct notice served the first week a tenant goes sideways often produces payment or keys with no lawsuit at all.
-My flat fees are $895 in DuPage, $895–$1,250 in suburban Cook depending on the municipal district, $995 in Kane, and $1,600 in Chicago — and if a case settles before I file the complaint, I cut the fee to $300.
+My flat fees are $895 in DuPage, $895 to $1,250 in suburban Cook depending on the municipal district, $995 in Kane, and $1,600 in Chicago, and if a case settles before I file the complaint, I cut the fee to $300.
 Waiting three months, self-serving a defective notice, and then hiring me costs more in lost rent than my fee ever will.
 The full math is in my eviction-cost breakdown, and the forms live free in my eviction resources library.

 Frequently Asked Questions